grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 The core Principles of an Economic Commons include:

 1. Care for people - maximize amenity, well being, happiness and contentment
-2. Care for land - minimize use of finite resources for economic activity
+2. Care for the environment - supprot enviromental regeneration and minimize use of finite resources for economic activity
-3. Equity - affordable and secure access to land, resources, knowledge & care
+3. Equity - affordable and secure access to Instruments, land, resources, knowledge & care
 4. Reciprocity – and mutual sharing of risk, cost and surplus
 5. Non-Dominance - no person to have dominant rights over any other
-6. Financial independence - support financial systems that are localized and/or community based
-7. Sustainability - ensure the continuation of community based systems
-8. Resilience - prepare for economic, political, climate and other shocks
+6. Resilience - ensure the continuation of community based systems and prepare for economic, political, climate and other shocks

 ## Jurisdiction

 1. An Economic Commons, as an associative and participatory Agreement, transcends jurisdiction and is tax transparent
 2. All Members implementing or taking part in a Economic Commons or its Instruments are bound by local law generally and tax laws specifically
-3. Any usage of Clearing Union Instruments are between willing Members who must satisfy themselves that all trades are locally lawful
+3. Any usage of Instruments are between willing Members who must satisfy themselves that all trades are locally lawful
 4. Members are subject to local identity laws and regulations in their respective jurisdiction
 5. Data may be shared internationally between Members in different jurisdictions

 ## Definitions

-### Platform

-The Platform of a Economic Commons is maintained by certified Platform Service Providers and includes the following non-exhaustive categories of essential Platform services:

-1. Technical Services:
-    1. Secure Member account and shared Instrument on registries (herein called the “Ledger”):
-    2. Track and report all usage of all Member account and Instruments, securely and immutably
-    4. Provide communications interfaces (herein called Wallets)
-2. Social Services:
-    1. Support and sharing of knowledge regarding the Agreement's implementations, Instruments as well as Member rights and obligations
-3. Legal Services:
-    1. Provide Due Diligence, audits and arbitration of disputes for Members
-    1. Ensure that Instruments are binding on Members when registered in the Ledger and inline with this Agreement

 ### **Instruments**